-(3) Certain prior year amounts have been reclassified to conform to the current year presentation.
+(2) In addition to the restated adjustments, certain prior year amounts have been reclassified to conform to the current year presentation.

 The Company may invest up to 30% of the investment portfolio in "non-qualifying" opportunistic investments in debt and equity securities of CLO Funds, distressed debt or debt and equity securities of public companies.
 The Company expects that these public companies generally will have debt that is non-investment grade.
 Within this 30% of the portfolio, the Company also may invest in debt of middle market companies located outside of the United States.